 Its now week 84 of the ASCEND trial, the weeks seems to have have rolled by ever so quickly.
 I can’t believe I’m nearly at the end.
 The real thing?
 Even after week 84 I have no idea whether I’m on a placebo or not.
 Looking back over the months of the trial my balance […]

 Three quarters of the way there On Wednesday 22 Jan I had another infusion for the ASCEND trial, week 72, my 18th infusion of tysabri.
 Its a 96 week trial, so 24 weeks to go, 6 more infusions.
 Am I on a placebo?
 Nobody knows, this is because it is a double blinded trial. […]

 I have been on the ASCEND trial for 48 weeks, half way through, so that’s another 12 more infusions.
 Could Biogen Idec have a treatment for secondary progressive multiple sclerosis (SPMS)?
 I have spent the last two days up at the Royal London hospital having tests.Yesterday (Monday) was taken up with assessing my EDSS […]

-Have you seen my reading glasses?
-Time for another infusion for the ASCEND trial.
-It was going to be a long day An early start meant catching a train at into London at about eight in the morning and get back home at about six.
-As well as the infusion a batch of tests to […]
+Oh dear, not again.
+I lose my reading reading glasses.
+It was going to be a long day An early start means catching a train at into London at about eight in the morning and arrive back home at about six.
+As well as the infusion a batch of tests to include various timed walks, […]

 I have been a bit lazy writing reports on the ASCEND trial, better later than never is all I can say.
 What stopped me?
 Actually it was finding something that was worth writing about.
 This takes a slightly different slant from the previous articles.
 Every four weeks I need to get out of bed at […]